 The first building block of any smart city application is reliable, pervasive wireless connectivity.

 While there’s no one-size-fits-all, evolving Low Power Wide Area Network (LPWAN) technologies are well suited to most smart city applications for their cost efficiency and ubiquity.
-This includes LTE Cat M, NB-IoT, LoRa, Bluetooth and a few others that all contribute to the fabric of connected cities.
+This includes LTE Cat M, NB-IoT, LoRa, Bluetooth, and a few others that all contribute to the fabric of connected cities.

-The advent of 5G technology is expected to be a watershed event that propels smart city technology into the mainstream and accelerates new deployments.
+5G technology is expected to be a watershed event that propels smart city technology into the mainstream and accelerates new deployments.

 But only with a few more elements…